 To log in with your Steam username:

-Be aware that the Steam CLI does not obfuscate passwords.
-If signing in with your Steam account, be aware of your local screen’s security.
+Be aware that some versions of the Steam CLI do not obfuscate passwords.
+If you’re signing in with your Steam account, be aware of your local screen’s security.

 You can exit the